 - How to Find Nursing Homes that Accept Medicaid Near Me

 Medicare does not cover long-term nursing home care, also known as custodial care.
 This includes the routine, sometimes “unskilled” services like help with bathing, dressing, or bathroom use.
-Medicare does cover a limited number of services within nursing homes for patients who meet specific criteria.
+Medicare may cover a limited number of services within nursing homes for patients who meet specific criteria.

 What Is Covered by Medicare